Student visa for Russia

 How to extend the Russian student visa?

 Since your visa is only valid for the first 3 months from the date of your arrival, make sure you extend your student visa.
 Any delay in the same may attract a fine of 5,000 to 7,000 roubles or maybe ban to enter Russia for 5 years.
 Therefore, contact your university’s international office at least 30 to 40 days before the visa expires.
-To know whether MBBS in Russia is good for you or not, read the related facts here.
+To know whether MBBS in Russia is good for you or not, read the related facts on MBBS in Russia

 For any further queries on a student visa for Russia, write to us at firstname.lastname@example.org